 Many medications treat psychosis.
 The most common medicines that effectively manage psychosis are antipsychotics.
-Even in low doses, for some people, antipsychotics can prevent or manage psychosis.
+Even in low doses, antipsychotics can prevent or manage psychosis.
 Of course, it depends on your particular diagnosis as to what medication you can take for psychotic episodes.
 If psychosis is caused because of lack of sleep, one of the first things your doctor will do is try to get your sleep hygiene functioning better.
 That will include a structured schedule with a bedtime routine.
 Taking medication for psychosis can help manage the symptoms or even prevent episodes from occurring.
 It's crucial to keep taking your medication that your doctor prescribes and not stop without their supervision.
 Stopping a medicine without proper guidance from a licensed medical professional is dangerous.
 Make sure you discuss any medication changes with your provider.
 There are many different options to treat psychotic episodes.
 You can ask your doctor about the various medicines that may work for your symptoms.

 Stress and psychosis